lmapii/practical-zephyr/03_devicetree_semantics/readme.md

   # --snip--
 ```

-Now, we finally know that `current-speed` is of type `int` and is used to configure the initial baud rate setting for UART (though the descriptio fails to mention that the baud rate is specified in _bits per second_).
-We can only select from a pre-defined list of baud rates and cannot specify our own custom baud rate - at least not in the devicetree.
-Given this _binding_, the devicetree compiler now rejects any but the allowed values, and it is therefore not possible to specify a syntactically correct value that is not an integer of the given list.
+Now, we finally know that `current-speed` is of type `int` and is used to configure the initial baud rate setting for UART (though the description fails to mention that the baud rate is specified in _bits per second_).

+Combining this with the information in `nordic,nrf-uart-common.yaml`, we know that we can only select from a pre-defined list of baud rates and cannot specify our own custom baud rate - at least not in the devicetree.
+Given this _binding_, the devicetree compiler now rejects any but the allowed values, and it is therefore not possible to specify a _syntactically_ correct value that is not an _integer_ of the given list.

-> **Note:** The `bus: uart` is a special key that allows you to associate devices to a bus system, e.g., I2C, SPI or UART.
+> **Note:** `bus: uart` is a special key/value pair that allows you to associate devices with a bus system, e.g., I2C, SPI or UART.
 This feature is especially useful if a device supports multiple bus types, e.g., a sensor that can be connected either via SPI or I2C.
-This is out of scope for this chapter, though, but is explained perfectly in the [official documentation][zephyr-dts-bindings-syntax-bus].
+This is out of the scope of this article, though, but is explained nicely in the [official documentation][zephyr-dts-bindings-syntax-bus].

-What about the `status`?
+We now know about `current-speed`, but what about `status`?
 As you might have guessed, we need to take yet another step down the include tree and have a look at the `base.yml` binding.
 This binding contains common fields used by _all_ devices in Zephyr.
-Here, we not only encounter the `status` property, but also the `compatible` property:
+Here, we do not only encounter the `status` property but also `compatible`:

 `zephyr/dts/bindings/base/base.yaml`
 ```yaml